 Once again, as in Guide 1:5, he mentions the created material light (or ha-nivra) at the very end of a chapter, in connection with a physical definition of a term.
-He does not invoke this material light in a disparaging sense.
-The light appears in the imagination of the prophet in the moment of vision.
+He does not, however, invoke this material light in tones of disapproval.
+That is because this is the light that appears in the imagination of the prophet in his moment of vision.
 See our section "The Created Light" in 1:5 above.